 - Once you've established a business credit history, you should maintain a low level of debt that'll allow you to access additional financing sources such as business credit cards.

 For many entrepreneurs, bringing a business to fruition is no small financial feat.
 According to 2021 research conducted by the retail platform Shopify, small business owners spend an average of $40,000 in their first year.
 That expense ramps up to $60,000 when the owner has between one and four employees.

 However, some companies require an even larger amount of capital to launch.
 For example, you may want to open a restaurant and need to purchase all the equipment and fixtures.
 Or maybe you want to buy, renovate and flip property.
 Whatever the case, if you don’t have the cash on hand or investors willing to provide the money, borrowing may be the best option to explore.
 If so, you’ll need your credit to be especially attractive to lenders.

-Here’s how to prep your credit for your big business adventure.
+Here’s how to prepare your credit for your big business adventure.

 Because lenders assume more risk with larger loans than they do with smaller loans, it will be especially important to prove that you are a regular and responsible borrower.

-Pull all three of the major credit reporting files from TransUnion, Equifax and Experian.
-The best place to get them is from AnnualCreditReport.com, which provides free access to each of your reports once a year—although, due to the pandemic, you can currently get free weekly credit reports.
+Pull all three of your credit reporting files from TransUnion, Equifax and Experian.
+The best place to get them is from AnnualCreditReport.com, which provides free weekly access to each of your reports.
 Read your credit reports carefully.
 Everything should be accurate and positive.
 If you see negative information that is incorrect, file a dispute with the credit reporting agency.
 They have 30 days to investigate your claim, so don’t delay if you’ll be applying for credit products soon.